YB-Yap/APUCarParkingSystem/README.md

 - *TBT* To check the availability of season parking subscription.
 - *TBT* To subscribe for a monthly season parking.
 - *TBT* To check the subscription date and expiry date of subscribed season parking.
-- To terminate season parking subscription.
+- *TBT* To terminate season parking subscription.
 - *TBT* To search for empty parking space before charging when the parking area is full for 15 minutes.

 APU Car Parking System allows **admin**,